sohammandal/agentic-voice-assistant/docs/architecture.md

 * Router:

   * Flags the request as unsafe using a keyword based allow list
-  * Sets intent to clarification or an internal safety intent
+  * Sets intent to a safety oriented path
   * Writes a safety oriented message into `response_text`
 * Clarification Agent: